WhaleJ84/solent_latex_report_template/README.md

 LaTeX solves the issue of document editors such as Microsoft Word doing as they please and refusing to stay as you asked it.

-it lets you precisely define the layout standards before you start writing.
+It lets you precisely define the layout standards before you start writing.
 This allows the separation of worrying about the layout and writing the content.

+Have a look at the included `sample.pdf` file to see how the document will look once compiled.

 ## How to get started